jukkamatila/uCOSIII-DISCO-F429ZI/README.md

 ## Step 0 - Non't follow the Instruction "ucos_boli_stm32_instruction.docx"!

 That instruction doesn't work anymore.
-Perhaps because it was made more than two years ago, there are changes in PlatformIO.
+Perhaps because it was made more than three years ago, there are changes in PlatformIO.

 ## Step 1 - Install the tool-chain